scratchspec/scratchspec.github.io/ideas/index.md

 ### Mod

 A modification (altered version) of the Scratch 3.0 [runtime](#runtime) that is nonstandard and may introduce new blocks, features, or changes not present in standard Scratch.
 The majority of this spec will be documenting standard Scratch behavior.
-For information on nonstandard blocks and behaviors in mods, see the [relevant appendix](/palette/#nonstandard-blocks).
+For information on nonstandard blocks and behaviors in mods, see [Nonstandard Blocks](/blocks/nonstandard/).

 ### Opcode